kudobuilder/kudo/keps/0019-package-api-versioning.md

 ### KUDO API version

-The internal version for the KUDO implementation, e.g. v1alpha1, v1beta1, v1, etc.
+The internal version for the KUDO implementation, e.g. v1alpha1, v1beta1, v1, etc. These correspond to KUDO CRDs.

 ### Operator